Crystals, Rocks, Minerals: What's the Difference?

 Impurities within a crystal can be partly or fully responsible for changes in its colour.
 Heat can also enhance or change the colour of a rock or mineral by altering its chemical composition.

-Minerals are chemical compounds, which means they're made up of two or more chemical elements.
-Quartz is composed of one atom of silicon and two of oxygen.
+Minerals are chemical compounds, meaning they're made up of two or more chemical elements.
+Quartz is composed of one atom of silicon and two atoms of oxygen.
 Water is composed of two atoms of hydrogen and one of oxygen.

 A chemical element contains just one type of atom.
-Minerals made up of a single element (one type of atom) are known as native elements.
+Minerals made up of a single element are known as native elements.
 Copper, carbon, gold, titanium, and silver are all native elements.

 What are Rocks?

 Rocks are usually composed of more than one mineral.
-Approximately 5,000 minerals exist on Earth, yet most rocks are formed from a combination of some of the most common.
+Although around 5,000 minerals exist on Earth, most rocks form from some of the most common ones.

-In rocks, minerals are often intergrown or interlocked with one another forming a solid mass without distinct crystal boundaries.
+In many rocks, the minerals are intergrown or interlocked, forming a solid mass without distinct crystal boundaries.
+Pressure, temperature, and other minerals influence the arrangement of the minerals, leading to different textures and structures.

-Some, particularly igneous and metamorphic rocks, can contain visible crystals.
-Granite is one example.
-This is because slow cooling or intense pressure and heat allowed larger crystals to grow over long periods.
+Some rocks, particularly igneous and metamorphic, contain visible crystals.
+Granite is a good example, where slow cooling or intense pressure and heat allowed larger crystals to grow over time.

-Even where larger crystals are present, the rock as a whole is not composed entirely of crystals.
-It's a combination of minerals and other substances.
+Even when larger crystals are present, rocks aren’t made entirely of crystals.
+They’re solid masses composed of minerals and other substances.

-One way to understand a rock's nature and composition is to think of it as a solid mass made up of individual grains tightly compacted together.
-Each grain represents a separate mineral, and the nature of the grains and how they fit together define the rock's hardness.
+A helpful way to visualise this is to think of a rock as a tightly packed mass of mineral grains.
+Each grain is a separate mineral, and the size, shape, and how they fit together determine the rock’s hardness and porosity.

 Article Photos